How to sort, group, and filter files & folders in Windows 10's File Explorer

 How to sort files and folders in Windows 10

+Sorting files and folders reorders them in File Explorer based on the criteria you prefer.
+There are over 300 criteria available, and you can apply whichever you prefer.
+By default, in Windows 10, your files and folders are sorted in Ascending order by Name - or alphabetically - except for the Downloads folder, which is sorted in Descending order by Date modified - newest downloads are displayed on top.
 One option to begin sorting files and folders is to right-click or press-and-hold on a free area inside the folder to open a contextual menu.
 Then, hover or tap on Sort by to reveal the four main sorting options for that view template.
 Our folder uses the General items template, so we can sort it quickly by Name, Date modified, Type, and Size.
 Click or tap on any of the options, and the items are reordered on that basis.

 You can reveal more options from File Explorer's View tab.
 In the Current view section, click or tap on Sort by.